 - Abstract: A breakdown frontier is the boundary between the set of assumptions which lead to a specific conclusion and those which do not.
 In a potential outcomes model with a binary treatment, we consider two conclusions: First, that ATE is at least a specific value (e.g., nonnegative) and second that the proportion of units who benefit from treatment is at least a specific value (e.g., at least 50%).
 For these conclusions, we derive the breakdown frontier for two kinds of assumptions: one which indexes deviations from random assignment of treatment, and one which indexes deviations from rank invariance.
 These classes of assumptions nest both the point identifying assumptions of random assignment and rank invariance and the opposite end of no constraints on treatment selection or the dependence structure between potential outcomes.
-This frontier provides a quantitative measure of robustness of conclusions to deviations in the point identifying assumptions.
+This frontier provides a quantitative measure of robustness of conclusions to deviations from the point identifying assumptions.
 We derive root-N-consistent sample analog estimators for these frontiers.
-We then provide an asymptotically valid bootstrap procedure for constructing lower uniform confidence bands for the breakdown frontier.
-As a measure of robustness, this confidence band can be presented alongside traditional point estimates and confidence intervals obtained under point identifying assumptions.
+We then provide two asymptotically valid bootstrap procedures for constructing lower uniform confidence bands for the breakdown frontier.
+As a measure of robustness, estimated breakdown frontiers and their corresponding confidence bands can be presented alongside traditional point estimates and confidence intervals obtained under point identifying assumptions.
 We illustrate this approach in an empirical application to the effect of child soldiering on wages.
-We find that conclusions are fairly robust to failure of rank invariance, when random assignment holds, but conclusions are much more sensitive to both assumptions for small deviations from random assignment.
+We find that the conclusions we consider are fairly robust to failure of rank invariance, when random assignment holds, but these conclusions are much more sensitive to both assumptions for small deviations from random assignment.

-“A Practical Guide to Compact Infinite Dimensional Parameter Spaces’‘, with Joachim Freyberger (May 2017) (Supplemental appendix; Previous version)
+“A Practical Guide to Compact Infinite Dimensional Parameter Spaces’‘, with Joachim Freyberger (May 2017) (Supplemental appendix; Previous version), Revision requested and resubmitted

 Abstract: We gather and review general compactness results for many commonly used parameter spaces in nonparametric estimation, and we provide several new results.
 We consider three kinds of functions: (1) functions with bounded domains which satisfy standard norm bounds, (2) functions with bounded domains which do not satisfy standard norm bounds, and (3) functions with unbounded domains.
 In all three cases we provide two kinds of results, compact embedding and closedness, which together allow one to show that parameter spaces defined by a ||·||s- norm bound are compact under a norm ||·||c.
 We illustrate how these results are typically used in econometrics by considering two common settings: nonparametric mean regression and nonparametric instrumental variables estimation.